certified translator

 Birth certificate, language combination, target language and certification status are additional elements that might affect the certification process.

-For instance, if you hold multiple certifications in languages that are not native to your country of residence or in English, then your application will require further inspection.
+For instance, if you hold multiple certifications in languages not native to your country of residence or in English, your application will require further inspection.

-If they do not meet these requirements then it will not be possible for them to apply for any type of certificate.
+If they do not meet these requirements, they cannot apply for any type of certificate.

 Many people have found success with an online certification program at their own pace.

-These programs provide training material which is accessible anywhere with an internet connection and it provides opportunities for feedback on assignments submitted by students.
+These programs provide training material accessible anywhere with an internet connection and opportunities for feedback on assignments submitted by students.

 Determine if you are required to have certain knowledge and/or experience